 The most important phase of the application of an impregnator is the total and thorough removal of its residue from the surface of the stone, so that at the end of the sealing job the surface of the stone is as bare as it were before he sealing procedure was started.
+So, the immediate consequence of that is we're not talking about a coating, but rather an application.

-Now the question is: how does an impregnator go inside the stone?
+Next, the question is: how does an impregnator go inside the stone?